Lucknow

 past designed to glorify members of one's own lineage

-in order to enhance or reinforce one's own prestige
+in order to enhance or reinforce one's own prestige (see

-(see Kippen 1988: 84-5).
-Furthermore, many stories have
+Kippen 1988: 84-5).
+Furthermore, many stories have clearly

-musicians in the court of Wajid Ali Shah (see Imam 1959:
+the court of Wajid Ali Shah (see Imam 1959: 25), but there

-25), but there is nothing in these accounts to suggest
+is nothing in these accounts to suggest that he ever played

-that he ever played with Bindadin Maharaj.
-Since Kodau
+with Bindadin Maharaj.
+Since Kodau Singh was a musician

-Singh was a musician of the highest repute, defeating
+of the highest repute, defeating him indicates almost

-him indicates almost super-human ability.
+super-human ability.

 4